dp22acn/Data_Science_Project/README.md

 Refining Results:

 By using Gephi's statistical analysis tools, the results from Python’s calculations are validated and refined.
 The ability to interact with the network visually and apply various algorithms allows for a better interpretation of the dataset.
+Comparison with Real-World Networks
+After building the networks using both the manual and automated approaches, the next step of the project involves comparing these mythological networks to real-world social networks.
+This comparison highlights the structural similarities and differences between the two, allowing us to draw meaningful conclusions about how mythological narratives mirror human society in terms of relationships, interactions, and social dynamics.

+Steps in the Comparison Process
+Real-World Social Networks:
+Real-world social networks (such as those found on social media platforms, organizational structures, or even biological networks) are complex systems made up of interconnected entities (individuals, organizations, etc.).
+These networks are often characterized by metrics such as:

+Degree Centrality: Identifying key influencers or central figures in the network.
+Clustering Coefficient: Understanding the extent to which individuals form groups or communities.
+Average Path Length: The average distance between individuals in the network, representing communication or relationship closeness.
+Betweenness Centrality: Identifying individuals who act as bridges between different communities.
+The same metrics are applied to the mythological networks to assess their structure.

+Mythological Networks:
+The mythological networks constructed in the project represent the relationships and interactions between characters and events within a narrative, such as in the Mahabharata or other mythological texts.
+These networks exhibit similar properties:

+Nodes: Characters, places, or significant events.
+Edges: Interactions, relationships, or influence among nodes.
+Structural Patterns: Communities, cliques, or clusters based on the narrative arcs.
+By applying Python and Gephi, network metrics like degree centrality, clustering coefficient, and path length are computed to understand the mythological network's structure.

+By comparing mythological networks to real-world social networks, it becomes evident that mythological narratives often reflect the social dynamics of human societies.
+Despite their fantastical settings, the relationships, power structures, and social behaviour in these stories mirror the complex interactions that occur in real-world communities.

+Network Metrics: The similarity in metrics like clustering, centrality, and path length between the two types of networks highlights the universality of social interaction patterns across time and cultures.
+Cultural Insights: These findings suggest that mythological stories may not only serve as moral or religious narratives but also as representations of how ancient societies viewed relationships, power, and social structures.
+Thus, the project shows that mythological networks are not only an artistic and literary tool but also an insightful way to study the social structures of past societies, offering a bridge between fiction and reality.